bbauska/W3Cx-5of5/README.md

 **Explanations:**

--   *Lines 2-7*: we get the values entered in the form\'s input fields, build a new contact and add it to the contact list
+-   *Lines 2-7*: we get the values entered in the form&apos;s input fields, build a new contact and add it to the contact list

 -   *Lines 10-11*: we reset the content of the input fields (we empty